-The terms paralegal and legal assistant are used interchangeably.
-The terms refer to those individuals who officially and professionally assist attorneys or legal departments.
+People often use the terms paralegal and legal assistant interchangeably, referring to individuals who officially and professionally assist attorneys or legal departments.
 A large percentage of paralegals employed directly by law firms and private attorneys are required to hold a degree in paralegal studies, legal studies, or post-baccalaureate paralegal certification.

-While some law firms and corporations may consider hiring individuals with a non-legal bachelor’s degree, it’s more marketable to hold a paralegal associate degree.
-This is especially true in less populated, non-metro areas where job demand is lower and competition is higher.
+While some law firms and corporations may consider hiring individuals with a non-legal bachelor’s degree, it is more marketable to hold a paralegal associate degree.
+This degree makes even more of a difference in less populated, non-metro areas where job demand is lower and competition is higher.

 The general role of a paralegal is to prepare legal documents and perform research.
 However, each paralegal position can go far beyond these duties.
 Depending on the area of specialization, type of legal services, and type of law firm and corporation, a paralegal’s job can be very different from one job to the next.

 There are many types of legal services, law firms, and opportunities for paralegals.
 Paralegals can fulfill a number of different roles: